Taggart86/nutherlif/README.md

 - Explore the various sections and articles available on the website.
 - Use the navigation menu to browse different topics and resources.

+## Deployment

+### Deploying to GitHub Pages

+1. **Ensure your changes are committed:**

+    ```sh
+    git add .
+    git commit -m "Your commit message"
+    ```

+2. **Push your changes to GitHub:**

+    - If your default branch is `master`:

+        ```sh
+        git push origin master
+        ```

+    - If your default branch is `main`:

+        ```sh
+        git push origin main
+        ```

+3. **Enable GitHub Pages:**
+    - Go to your repository’s page on GitHub.
+    - Navigate to "Settings" > "Pages".
+    - Under "Source," select the branch you want to publish (usually `master` or `main`).
+    - Click "Save".

+### Verifying Your Website

+Once GitHub Pages is enabled, your website will be accessible at:

+Verify that your website is live and functioning correctly.

+## Contributing

+We welcome contributions to improve Nutherlif.
+If you have suggestions or want to contribute code, feel free to fork the repository and submit a pull request.
+For major changes, please open an issue to discuss the proposed changes.